dfilatov/vow/README.md

 ````

 ####isResolved()####
-Returns whether the promise is fulfilled or rejected
+Returns true if the promise is fulfilled or rejected
 ````javascript
 var promise = Vow.promise();
 promise.isResolved(); // returns false